bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/export.md

 ### Using export from

-Let's take an example where we have the following hierarchy:
+Let’s take an example where we have the following hierarchy:

 -   `childModule1.js`: exporting `myFunction` and `myVariable`
 -   `childModule2.js`: exporting `myClass`